-Natural limestone rock walls and streetscape features throughout the community set Westwood apart from many other first-tier suburban communities.
-The Plan recommends preserving and enhancing these type of special elements and incorporating new compatible elements that fit with this character.
-These streetscape features will need maintenance and preservation over time, and where appropriate, new developments should incorporate a similar robust streetscape aesthetic.
+Natural limestone rock walls and streetscape features throughout the community set Westwood apart from mostmany other first-tier suburban communities.
+Preserving those The Plan recommends preserving and enhancing these type of special elements and creating incorporating new compatible elements that fit with this unique character is recommended.
+The these streetscape features will need maintenance and preservation over time, and where appropriate, new development developments should incorporate a similar type of robust streetscape aesthetic.